X

 Aditya

-Okay, and now if you could just.
-Talk a little bit about the new products you have launched.
-So helmets unlitered and few gloves.
-So how’s the offtake been for these products and what kind of customer feedback you know, we have been receiving?
-And sir, also if I look at.
-Your LinkedIn page, I could see our post that Malcolm has launched Helmix but there wasn’t any mention of NITRE and new gloves being launched.
-So if you could just let us know if you started selling gloves in the market or not.
+Okay.
+And now if you could just talk a little bit about the new products you have launched, so helmets and nitrile and PU gloves.
+So how has the offtake been for these products?
+And what kind of customer feedback we have been receiving?
+And sir, also, if I look at your LinkedIn page, I could see a post that Mallcom has launched helmets, but there wasn’t any mention of nitrile and PU gloves being launched.
+So if you could just let us know if you have started selling gloves in the market or not?

 Rohit Mall